 The claimant shall be the moving party and shall have the burden of proof on all issues involved in the determination of his claim.
 (FCSC Reg., 45 C.F.R. §531.6(d) (Supp.
 1967).)

-Other than his own statements as set forth in his claim form, filed on March 9, 1967, and evidence of his nationality, claimant submitted no evidence in support of this claim.

-Accordingly, by Commission letter of March 10, 1967, claimant was advised as to the type of evidence proper for submission to establish this claim under the Act.
-No evidence was submitted in response to that letter.

-On June 15, 1967, claimant was invited to submit any evidence available to him within 45 days from that date, and he was informed, that, absent such evidence, it might become necessary to determine the claim on the basis of the existing record.
-No evidence has since been submitted.
+Other than his own statements as set forth in the claim form filed May 2, 1967, no evidence was submitted in support of this claim.
+Accordingly, by Commission letter of June 21, 1967, claimant was advised as to the type of evidence necessary to establish his claim under the Act.
+No evidence was received in response to this request.
+On September 8, 1967, claimant was invited to submit any evidence available to him within 45 days from that date, and he was informed, that, absent such evidence, it might become necessary to determine the claim on the basis of the existing record.
+Thereafter, in reply to a letter from claimant dated October 6, 1967, claimant was advised by Commission letter of October 12, 1967, that trust certificates, which he indicated were being held by his stockbrokers, should be submitted.
+No evidence has since been received.
 The Commission finds that claimant has not met the burden of proof in that he has failed to establish ownership of rights and interests in property which was nationalized, expropriated or otherwise taken by the Government of Cuba.
 Accordingly, this claim is denied.
 The Commission deems it unnecessary to make determinations with respect to other elements of the claim.

-Dated at Washington, D. C., and entered as the Proposed Decision of the Commission

-SEP 2 0 1967

-Edward D. Re.
-Chairman

-Theodore Jaffe, Commissioner

-Theodow !

-LaVern R. Dilweg

-dward of The

-LaVern R. Dilweg, Commissioner

-CIPT of the Commission

-Clerk of the Commission

-NOTICE: Pursuant to the Regulations of the Commission, if no objections are filed within 15 days after service or receipt of notice of this Proposed Decision, the decision will be entered as the Final Decision of the Commission upon the expiration of 30 days after such service or receipt of notice, unless the Commission otherwise orders.
+Dated at Washington, D.C., and entered as the Proposed Decision of the Commission 6 DEC 1967 Zdward S. The Edward D. Re, Chairman Theodore Jaffe, Commissioner LaVern R. Dilweg, Commissioner COLEAGUELAGUE this is a true and correct copy of the decision of the Commission which was entered as the final coision.
+Clork of the Commissi NOTICE: Pursuant to the Regulations of the Commission, if no objections are filed within 15 days after service or receipt of notice of this Proposed Decision, the decision will be entered as the Final Decision of the Commission upon the expiration of 30 days after such service or receipt of notice, unless the Commission otherwise orders.
 (FCSC Reg., 45 C.F.R.
 531.5(e) and (g) as amended, 32 Fed.
 Reg.
 412-13 (1967).)